-48. What does Section 6.12 of the Allocation Agreement require?
+49. What does Section 6.12 of the Allocation Agreement require?

 Section 6.12 of the Allocation Agreement is intended to add transparency between the Allocatee and the QALICB.
-Allocatees are required to disclose to the QALICB, in a separate stand-alone document, any and all direct and indirect NMTC-related transaction costs related to the QLICI(s) (e.g., legal opinions, financial modeling/projections, audit, tax preparation, and accounting expenses), fees and compensation that the Allocatee is assessing the QALICB or otherwise requiring the QALICB to incur prior to, during, and at the conclusion of the seven-year QLICI compliance period ("QALICB Fees and Transaction Costs").
+Allocatees are required to disclose to the QALICB, in a separate stand-alone document, any and all direct and indirect NMTC-related transaction costs related to the QLICI(s) (e.g., legal opinions, financial modeling/projections, audit, tax preparation, and accounting expenses), fees and compensation that the Allocatee is assessing the QALICB or otherwise requiring the QALICB to incur prior to, during, and/or at the conclusion of the seven-year QLICI compliance period ("QALICB Fees and Transaction Costs").
 All such amounts shall be consistent with amounts reflected in the closing documents for the respective QLICIs, including any forecast document (such as a financial model or similar document) that reflects any QALICB Fees and Transaction Costs.
-The QALICB Fees and Transaction Costs should also be recorded in the TLR.
-The Allocatee is only required to make one disclosure for each set of QLICIs related to a project (e.g., a discrete set of activities by the QALICB).
-For examples of QALICB Fees and

-Transaction Costs, refer to the latest version of the NMTC Allocation Application, its guidance and the Allocatee Transaction Level Report Data Point Guidance for AMIS.
+The Allocatee is required to record in the TLR all transaction costs, fees and compensation assessed to the QALICB.
+The Allocatee is only required to make one disclosure for each set of QLICIs related to a project (e.g., a discrete set of activities by the QALICB) that have closed at the same time.
+For examples of QALICB Fees and Transaction Costs, refer to the latest version of the NMTC Allocation Application, its guidance and the Allocatee Transaction Level Report Data Point Guidance for AMIS.